emilyvertosick/Statistics-Course/docs/01-week1.md

   mutate(a = if_else(sex == 1, p1, a))
 ```

-The `|` sign means "or", such that the code below means "set "a" equal to 1 if "y" is equal to either "campus" or "peds".
-Otherwise, keep the original value of "a"."
+The `|` sign means "or", such that the code below means: set "a" equal to 1 if "y" is equal to either "campus" or "peds".
+Otherwise, keep the original value of "a".

 ```r